When Is Grilling Season in the United States?

 Memorial Day weekend in the United States is the official start of the summer season.
 Summer is synonymous with vacation time.
-School ends for many students around the nation and many workers take a break from their daily grinds during the summer months.
+School ends for many students around the nation, and many workers take a break from their daily grinds during the summer months.
 The summer season runs through the Labor Day weekend at the beginning of September.

 Seasonality in Commodities

 In the world of commodities, seasonality is an important concept.
 The time of the year has significant ramifications for the fundamental supply and demand equation for many raw material markets.
-For example, since summer is the vacation season, people tend to do more driving during the months of June through August in the U.S. Therefore, gasoline demand tends to rise during what is “driving season” or the period of peak demand for the oil product that powers automobiles.
+For example, since summer is the vacation season, people tend to do more driving during June through August in the U.S. Therefore, gasoline demand tends to rise during what is “driving season” or the period of peak demand for the oil product that powers automobiles.
 People also tend to schedule travel by air during the summer, so jet fuel demand, as well as gasoline demand, increases during the hot months of summer.

 Another example of rising demand for a commodity during summer months comes from electricity.
 Warm or hot temperatures mean that air conditioners work overtime making summer the season of peak demand for electricity.

 Perhaps the most ubiquitous American tradition of the season is the barbecue.
-Family and friends gather when the sun is shining, the weather is warm and enjoy the outdoors.
-Food is always an important component of these gatherings, and the grill is often the centerpiece of an event.
-The staples of the grilling season are the all-American foods of burgers, and hot dogs cut steak, chicken, ribs, sausage and other animal proteins round out the typical summer menu all over the nation.
+Family and friends gather when the sun is shining, the weather is warm and enjoys the outdoors.
+Food is always an essential component of these gatherings, and the grill is often the centerpiece of an event.
+The staples of the grilling season are the all-American foods of burgers, and hot dogs cut steak, chicken, ribs, sausage, and other animal proteins round out the typical summer menu all over the nation.
 Memorial Day marks the start of grilling season in the U.S. and the period of peak demand for meats.